rfx

 | RF workflow tools | materials, sources, probes, ports, S-parameter helpers, Harminv, far-field utilities |

-| Recommended examples | current runnable scripts under examples/crossval/ and examples/inverse_design/ |
+| Recommended examples | current runnable scripts under examples/crossval/ and selected inverse-design examples |

 Quick install